jigx-com/jigx-docs-examples/docs/Jig Types/jig_composite.md

 :::

 :::VerticalSplitItem
-This example shows the simplest way in which a `Composite Jig` can be set up - referencing two separate jigs and displaying them on one without having to filter the content.&#x20;
+This example shows the simplest way in which a `Composite Jig` can be set up - referencing two separate jigs and displaying them on one without having to filter the content.

 **Examples:**